intitni/XccurateFormatter/README.md

 # Xccurate Formatter

-Xccurate Formatter is a Xcode Source Extension that provide a universal format file action for all file types it recognizes according to the project-specific configurations.
+Xccurate Formatter is an Xcode Source Extension that provides a universal format file action for all file types it recognizes according to the project-specific configurations.

 It supports the following formatters: